In a Nutshell

 Q: If I don't have any credit history, can I get a mortgage?

 A: This is a common question that gets asked because credit score and history are major factors that are taken into consideration when lenders look at an applicant.
 Many lenders will work with someone who has no credit history.
 It’s just a question of finding the right one.
-A lending marketplace is the best way to sort out these lenders from the more exclusive ones.
+A lending marketplace is the right way to sort out these lenders from the more exclusive ones.

 12121 Wilshire Blvd., Suite 810